Learning Pixel Trajectories with Multiscale Contrastive Random Walks

 \subsubsection{Effects of multi-frame cycles}

 We asked how the quality of the representation changes as we vary the number of frames $k$ used to train the random walk.
-We test all models on 2-frame optical flow, and train them on an equally sized dataset.
-As seen in Table~\ref{table:crw-hparams}, the model obtains {\em significantly better performance on all metrics} using 3-frame and 4-frame cycles.
+We test all models on 2-frame optical flow.
+As seen in Table~\ref{tab:crwablations}, the model obtains better performance on all metrics using 3-frame and 4-frame cycles.